 The Chinese Students and Scholars Association (CSSA) is the HOME for all Chinese students and scholars at the Macdonald campus.
 Its mission is to act as the voice of its members, and promote the diversity of Chinese students and scholars' life at Mac.
 Our main goal is to promote the understanding of Chinese culture and to foster and strengthen friendship between Chinese students and scholars and other societies both within and outside the Macdonald campus.
 INTERNATIONAL and CANADIAN students are warmly welcome to join our group.
 CSSA is the reason for us to get together and have fun!!!

-Attention all Dietetics and Human Nutrition students, get ready for a fun, action packed and informative year!
+Attention all Dietetics and Human Nutrition students: Get ready for a fun, action-packed, and informative year!
 DHNUS is an undergraduate society that aims to provide and connect students majoring in Dietetics or Human Nutrition.
-We are always looking for new council members and new ideas!
-We kick off the school year with a welcome lunch during the first week of class for all new and returning students… Be sure to attend!
-Make sure to attend the September blood drive, career workshops, the infamous Wine and Cheese Night, and any new ideas you can bring forth!
+Make sure to attend the September blood drive, career workshops, the annual Chocolate Party, and the infamous Wine and Cheese Night!

 Engineers Without Borders (EWB) is a Canadian NGO that is helping to accelerate development in Africa.
 Its approach is to create systemic change by investing in people and providing them with opportunities to unlock their potential.
 EWB collaborates with individuals, businesses, organizations and governments to help them reach their own development goals.
 In parallel, EWB raises awareness within the Canadian society on policy matters and other social issues.